brogan-leidos/Diggit/README.md

 BUGS:
- - When a full row is excavated it gets smooooooooooshed
+ - Not a bug, but need to change hitting system to account for future pressure points